majorkingleo/simpleflashfs/src/Readme.md

 * Journaling (data and metadata)
 * Powerloss safe
 * Small memory footprint
+* Memory footprint of a fixed size

 ## Configuration

 The filesystem has to be configured in SimpleFlashFsConfig.h.

-There you have to define fash page sizes, storage adresses, etc...
+There you have to define flash page sizes, storage adresses, etc...

 These values cannot be changed without dataloss.